opencadc/canfar-portal/docs/openstack_cloud_portal_en.md

 All the cloud services used by CANFAR are the Compute Canada (CC) OpenStack offerings.
-We strongly encourage the user to refer to the [Compute Canada cloud documentation](https://docs.computecanada.ca/wiki/CC-Cloud) for reference.
+We strongly encourage the user to refer to the [Compute Canada cloud documentation](https://docs.computecanada.ca/wiki/Cloud) for reference.

 The Compute Canada allocation resources are currently shared between all CANFAR users.
-Currently the only difference are:
+Currently the main difference between the Compute Canada cloud and the CANFAR access are the following:

-* a CANFAR user on the OpenStack CC cloud is ```[CADC username]```, with initially the password as used with the CADC.
+* access to the cloud portals are with the CADC ```[username]``` and password, not the Compute Canada
-* a CANFAR project on the OpenStack CC cloud is named ```[project]```
+* the access is with [arbutus-canfar](https://arbutus-canfar.cloud.computecanada.ca) instead of [arbutus](https://arbutus.cloud.computecanada.ca)
+* CANFAR will give you reasonable resources for interactive analysis and very large for batch processing on the clouds.